INFOnline Measurement System Sketch¶

 INFOnline Measurement: pseudonymous measurement¶

-(Page impression: Page Impression; cross-offer movement data in different aggregation levels: Visit, technical client, etc.).
+(Page impression: Page Impression; cross-offer movement data in different aggregation levels: Visit, (technical) client, Qualified Client etc.).

 The system for the online survey is not operated by INFOnline; there is merely a forwarding to this system.